 Tests that may be done include:

-It is important to get examined by a dermatologist often, so that skin cancers may be treated while they are still small.
+It is important to get examined by a skin doctor (dermatologist) often, so that skin cancers may be treated while they are still small.

 Call for an appointment with your health care provider if: